-- 1. The girls are allowed to work in pairs.
-Brainstorm and think of a how to put together the rollercoaster. - 2.
+- 1. The youth are allowed to work in pairs.
+Brainstorm and think of how to put together the rollercoaster. - 2.
 Use a pair of scissors to cut the file folders into strips of 3" x 11". - 3.
-Fold these file folder pieces lengthwise so that they have walls on either side of the track.
+Fold these file folder pieces lengthwise to have walls on either side of the track.
 They should resemble gutters.
-Make sure that the tracks are wide enough for the marbles to move along the tracks.
+Ensure the tracks are wide enough for the marbles to move along the tracks. - 4.
+Use tape to attach the tracks to a large foam board.
+The tracks could have hills, loops and curves.

 - ☐ file folders

 - masking tape

 - marbles

-- scissors
+- □ scissors

-- Iarge foam board
+- □ large foam board

 - golf tees or skewers

-- 4. Use tape to attach the tracks to a large foam board.
-The tracks could have hills, loops and curves to them.

 - 5. Use golf tees or skewers to help support the tracks.
-Secure them to the foam board by inserting them into the board and then taping them to the tracks.
+Secure them to the foam board by inserting them into the board and taping them to the tracks.

 - 6. Release a marble at the start of the rollercoaster and watch it as it travels along the rollercoaster.

 The marble has gravitational potential energy (stored energy).
-As it rolls down the rollercoaster, some of this potential energy is converted into kinetic energy (energy of motion) and the rest is lost due to friction with the marble hitting the sides of the tracks or trying to overcome air resistance.
+As it rolls down the rollercoaster, some of this potential energy is converted into kinetic energy (energy of motion).
+The rest is lost due to friction with the marble hitting the sides of the tracks or trying to overcome air resistance.